Overview

 Lance Alston, President and Chief Compliance Officer, reviews all employee trades each

-than open-ended mutual funds or exchange-traded funds.
-Mutual fund and exchange-traded
+other than open-ended mutual funds or exchange-traded funds.
+Mutual fund and

-fund portfolios effectively avoid any trading conflicts of interest between clients and employees
+exchange-traded fund portfolios effectively avoid any trading conflicts of interest between

 Neither New Dimensions nor its employees recommend to clients, or buy or sell for client